mjm461/step-functions-example/README.md

 pip install -r requirements.txt
 ```

+**Things to consider during development:**
+1. Clean the environment when upgrading packages that are installed from github,
+for example (pyawsstarter) because these packages are cached in .venv and .eggs directories.
+Run `make clean` and delete eggs in the .eggs directory before commiting.
+From a clean
+git pull, this should not be an issue.
+This also includes changes to the examplecommon directory.
+2. Each lambda project has its own setup.py, so each project is really just a subproject,
+with its own setup.
+This includes things like coverage and dependencies.
+3.  **This is just an example**, so please excpect bugs.

 ## Unit Tests
 Every step or package has its own set of unit tests, which most likely
 uses the common package (if it is an AWS Lambda).
 To run a unit test